Landskap

 Culture and history

 Kvænangen is rich in cultural and linguistic diversity – Sami, Kven, and eventually Norwegian.
-These three groups have during history provided a variety of methods in making use of the natural resources around them.
+These three groups provided a variety of methods in making use of the natural resources around them.
 The remains of tar kilns and carved pine roots that were burnt to extract tar are found throughout the woods, one of many ways the forest was worked.
-Det var en av mange måter skogen ble utnyttet for å skaffe store inntekter.
-The forest was also very important for procuring lumber for buildings and boats.
-There are several lumber mills in the area, and the local wood production did not finally end its work until the 1990s.
-The forest inside the protected area has not been worked since long ago, but protected area regulations allow for some commercial forestry in some specific areas.
+The forest was also very important for procuring lumber for buildings and shipwrights.
+There are several lumber mills in the area, and the saws didn’t stop their work until the 1990s.
+The forest inside the protected area is no longer worked, but regulations allow for industry in some specific areas.

 In olden days the reindeer was an important resource and actively hunted.
-Traces of hunting facilities as fall pits or “cillá” (short horseshoe-shaped wall made of rocks from which hunters fired their arrows) can be found here and there.
-After been hunted for thousand of years, the reindeer were eventually tamed, and reindeer husbandry is an important way of life for the sami population in Kvænangen even today.
-There are three reindeerhurding units (districts) that use areas inside the protected area Kvænangsbotn.
+Traces of “bogastelle” or “cillá” (short horseshoe-shaped wall made of rocks from which hunters fired their arrows) can be found here and there.
+The reindeer were eventually tamed, and reindeer husbandry is an important resource in Kvænangen even today.
+There are three districts reindeer use for grazing that are protected in Kvænangsbotn.